unosquare/unosquare.github.io/_posts/2019-08-01-tubular-dotnet.md

 ​
 The **Tubular** library exposes a method extension that takes a **Grid Data Request** and the first transformation on our data (the data select) and create a **Grid Data Response.**
 ​
-Imagine that you have an Orders Entity Framework DBSet which have the following columns:
+Imagine that you have an Orders Entity which have the following columns:
 ​
 * OrderID
 * CustomerName